SeanDougherty/AdventOfCode2021/README.md

 Hahahaha well, my late night hand-solved approach placed me in the top 250 quickest solvers for today.
 Part 1 took 35min to handsolve and part 2 took an additional 53min.
 'Insert something about don't over-engineer your approach'.
 Anyways, after a good nights sleep I implemented a rather simple solve.
 It's not the quickest approach as I've heard others using dijkstra or some form of A*.
 That would have been a fun challenge to come up with a heuristic for which next move is best, however my schedule is getting busier as Xmas approaches, so no A* solves this year.

+### Day 24

+This one stumped me.
+For me personally, a brute force solution was the only rational approach I could figure.
+After looking for hints, I found out that trying to decode the input would have clarified a lot.
+However, the solution necessary to solve this problem is so tightly coupled with the input, that it seems a waste of time to try and write code for something that could be solved much quicker with a pen and paper.
+I've left my rough draft of the brute force approach here.
+It definitely prompted me to think better about pointers and method argument writing.
+So I'm thankful for that aspect of the challenge.
+Aside from that, I'm not too enthused with this challenge.

+### Day 25

+Thankfully, an easy one!
+A great way to cap off the AoC.
+Got tripped up by accidentally overwriting some of my input halfway through each step, but eventually found that bug.
+A very nice reprieve from the last few days.
+Excited for next year!

+It took me a bit longer to post these final days.
+I caught omicron the day after christmas and have been indisposed the past few days.
+No matter, I really enjoyed this challenge and I think in the future I will take the opportunity to try and rewrite these solutions in other languages to either A) brush up on syntax I've forgotten or B) learn a new language.